Ferrier Medal and Lecture

 David Ferrier FRS (credit: Wellcome Trust)

-The Ferrier Lecture is given triennially “on a subject related to the advancement of natural knowledge on the structure and function of the nervous system.”
+The Ferrier Medal and Lecture is given triennially “on a subject related to the advancement of natural knowledge on the structure and function of the nervous system.”

 The lectureship was created in memory of the neurologist and psychologist David Ferrier FRS (PDF).
 It was first awarded in 1928.

 If possible the Committee will award the lectureship to an early-to-mid career stage scientist.
 The award is open to citizens of a Commonwealth country or of the Irish Republic or those who have been ordinarily resident and working in a Commonwealth country or in the Irish Republic for a minimum of three years immediately prior to being proposed.

 Professor John O'Keefe FMedSci FRS was awarded the 2013 Ferrier Prize Lecture for his pioneering work in cognitive neuroscience, especially on the role of the hippocampus, and the mechanisms supporting memory and cognition.
 He presented his lecture on 18 June 2013.